MetroPCS - The #1 Low-Cost Phone Carrier

 Plans (21/25 points)

 Whether you want a low monthly bill or a big bucket of data, MetroPCS has a plan that will deliver what you're asking for, and that's likely to continue once new plans launch under the Metro by T-Mobile banner.
 Plans still start at $30 a month for 2GB of data, which matches what Cricket offers.
-A better deal is MetroPCS's $40 a month plan, which features a still-generous 5GB of data after a summertime promotion that offered 6GB of data.
+A better deal is MetroPCS's $40 a month plan, which features 5GB of data; only AT&T offers more at that price.

 Metro by T-Mobile will still let you add extra lines to each of its plans for $30 each.
 That's a better deal on more expensive plans, and it matches what rival Boost charges for additional lines.